 There are many additional concepts that can add to ERM’s effectiveness such as residual risk, risk tolerance/appetite, and continuous monitoring.
 The underlying concept, however, remains clear and simple.
 Unpacking individual examples using the SAME technique, and explaining ERM in terms of the three conditions can serve to demystify ERM and gain stakeholder buy-in when building up any ERM program.

-** NOTE: If you are a member of RIMS, your chapter can request that the RIMS PERK Program-approved presentation, Demystifying ERM, is delivered at a chapter meeting.
+** NOTE: If you are a member of RIMS, your chapter can request the delivery of the RIMS PERK Program-approved presentation, Demystifying ERM, at a chapter meeting.
 The presentation dives deeper into examples of how an ERM system delivers the three conditions, and how to avoid the four most common pitfalls when launching an ERM program.